 - Chronic exposure: Formaldehyde and its solutions are potential human carcinogens and have been associated with cancers of the lung and nasal passageways.

-The Occupational Safety and Health Administration (OSHA) permissible exposure limit (PEL) for formaldehyde is 0.75 ppm as time-weighted average for an eight-hour shift.
-The short-term exposure limit (STEL) is 2 ppm for a 15 minute period.
-Other non-regulatory groups have recommended exposure limits for formaldehyde.
-The American Conference of Governmental Industrial Hygienists (ACGIH), which is widely considered to be the state of the art with respect to health-based exposure values, has established that formaldehyde exposures of 0.3 ppm should not be exceeded for any duration of time.
-Penn’s Office of Environmental Health and Radiation Safety (EHRS) monitors formaldehyde exposure during gross anatomy classes to ensure compliance with these values.
+The Occupational Safety and Health Administration (OSHA) permissible exposure limit (PEL) is 0.75 ppm as time-weighted average for an eight-hour shift.
+The OSHA short-term exposure limit (STEL) is 2 ppm for a 15 minute period.
+Other non-regulatory groups have recommended lower exposure limits for formaldehyde.
+The American Conference of Governmental Industrial Hygienists (ACGIH), which is widely considered to be the state of the art with respect to health-based exposure values, has established a Threshold Limit Value (TLV) of 0.1 ppm as a time-weighted average for an eight-hour shift.
+The ACGIH short-term exposure limit (STEL) is 0.3 ppm for a 15 minute period.
+Penn’s Office of Environmental Health and Radiation Safety (EHRS) monitors formaldehyde exposure during gross anatomy classes.
 Exposure results will be posted in the classroom.

 OSHA formaldehyde standard: